Prostocks/StarApi-py/README.md

 send a list of instruments to stop watch

 ****
+## <a name="md-example-basic"></a> Order States and Report Types

+Possible Values for Order States are as follows

+PENDING

+CANCELED

+OPEN

+REJECTED

+COMPLETE

+TRIGGER_PENDING

+INVALID_STATUS_TYPE

+### The Orders will have a request status or report type for modify/cancel the possible values are as follows

+NewAck

+ModAck

+CanAck

+PendingNew

+PendingReplace

+PendingCancel

+New

+Replaced

+Canceled

+Fill

+Rejected

+ReplaceRejected

+CancelRejected

+INVALID_REPORT_TYPE

 ## <a name="md-example-basic"></a> Example - Getting Started
 First configure the endpoints in the api_helper constructor.
 Thereon provide your credentials and login as follows.